 Alternatively, you could use the information if you already know how to use the internet, but are unsure how to explain it to a friend or the person you care for.

 Everyone can learn how to use the internet, regardless of age, background, or skill level.
 Help is available, whether you need to start from scratch, want to improve your skills or just need a little help filling in an online form, setting up an email account or getting to grips with a mobile device.

 Breezie and Age UK have teamed up to help older people learn how to set up and use devices such as tablets.

 The Be Online campaign is run by UK online centres.
-Events are held across the UK from February 15th to 28th.
-The aim to help people improve their digital skills and generally become more confident using technology.
+Events are held across the UK from February 15-28.
+The aim is to help people improve their digital skills and generally become more confident using technology.

 For more information and how to register for an event visit the UK online centres website.

 Get Online Week